 Generates Javascript Documentation - ESDoc Tool

-In my previous post, We covered the javascript documentation tool using JSDoc.
+In my previous post, we covered the JavaScript documentation tool using JSDoc.

-DIfference between ESDoc and JSDoc tool
+Difference between ESDoc and JSDoc Tools

 JSDoc is a popular Javascript documentation API generator.
 ESDoc follows the same approach.